 6. Roland RD-2000

-We also think that the Roland RD-2000 is one of the best weighted keyboards on the market.
-Performance-ready, this digital piano comes with 88 fully-weighted keys with ivory-feel.
-The piano has a Supernatural-based sound engine with 128-voice polyphony for electric pianos.
-The knobs and sliders feature LEDs that make it very easy to adjust the sound while on stage.
+We are big fans of the Roland RD-2000 digital piano.
+It comes with 88 fully-weighted keys for excellent playing, as well as 128 polyphony and a sound engine that’s Supernatural based for classic tuning.
+Not only is it an excellent keyboard, but it’s also affordable.
+The knobs and sliders feature LEDs that make it very easy to adjust the sound – while on stage.

-This is a great piano keyboard for professionals looking to perform live on stage or record.
-The zero-latency processor and two sound engines make this keyboard extremely responsive.
-However, the price point means this isn’t likely to be a common piano keyboard in anyone’s living room.
+This is an awesome keyboard for live recording or performing on stage.
+Its zero-latency processing and its two sound engines make it extremely responsive.
+However, the price point means that this keyboard isn’t likely to be in living rooms around the world.

 7. LAGRIMA LG8831 Digital Piano